szczyglis-dev/py-gpt/README.md

 Most diagnostic options are available in `Config -> Settings -> Debug`.
 PyGPT writes application logs to `%workdir%/app.log`, and the log level can be set to `ERROR`, `WARNING`, `INFO`, or `DEBUG`.
 For startup troubleshooting, `--debug=1` forces `INFO` logging and `--debug=2` forces `DEBUG` logging.

-Additional switches can log conversation processing, events, plugin usage, attachments, image/video generation, LlamaIndex activity, Realtime sessions, legacy API paths, and agent workflows.
-For `Chat with Agents`, you can choose either a concise workflow trace or the full verbose flow.
-Full tracing can include prompts, tool arguments, retrieved context, and other sensitive data.
+Additional switches can log conversation processing, events, plugin usage, **API inputs**, **API outputs**, **tool calls/results**, attachments, image/video generation, LlamaIndex activity, Realtime sessions, legacy API paths, and agent workflows.
+For `Chat with Agents`, you can choose either a concise workflow trace or **Log Chat with Agents (verbose mode, full output)**.
+API/tool/full-agent traces can include prompts, paths, history, tool parameters/results, retrieved context, and other sensitive data; known API secrets are masked by the API-input logger.

 Enable `Show debug menu` to expose developer tools such as the live Logger/console, DB Viewer, application-state inspectors, Chromium diagnostics, and WebEngine DevTools.
 If a compiled build crashes or fails during startup, launch it from a terminal so stdout/stderr and Python/Qt diagnostics remain visible.